fluttercommunity/font_awesome_flutter/README.md

 many Font Awesome Icons are not.

 ### What about file size
-This package has been written in a way so that it only uses the minimum amount of ressources required.
+This package has been written in a way so that it only uses the minimum amount of resources required.

 All links (eg. `FontAwesomeIcons.abacus`) to unused icons will be removed automatically, which means only required icon definitions are loaded into ram.